hughobrien/psu-constitution/README.md

 	3. Matters arising from the minutes
 	4. Any other business

-8. Other agenda items should be derived for events at council, updates from university committees or upcoming campaigns/ meetings of elections.
-Any member may request any item to the agenda and submit the item to the president that item must be discussed in full, provided that notice is given in advance of the meeting.
+8. Other agenda items should be derived for events at council, updates from university committees or upcoming campaigns or meetings of elections.
+Any member may request any item to the agenda and submit the item to the President that item must be discussed in full, provided that notice is given in advance of the meeting.

 9. At least three University days' notice shall be provided to all Executive members before ordinary Executive meetings during semester, the set schedule and time for the meeting is considered notice.
 At least two hours’ notice shall be provided to all Executive members before extraordinary Executive Meetings during semester.
 At least seven days’ notice shall be provided to all Executive members before Executive meetings outside semester.